tum-ens/urbs/doc/implementdoc/sets.rst

 Commodities
 ^^^^^^^^^^^

-As explained in the Overview section, **commodities** are goods that can be generated, stored, transmitted or consumed.
-The set of Commodities represents all goods that are relevant to the modelled energy system, such as all energy carriers, inputs, outputs, intermediate substances. (e.g Coal, CO2, Electric, Wind) By default, commodities are given by their energy content (MWh).
-Usage of some commodities are limited by a maximum value or maximum value per timestep due to their availability or restrictions, also some commodities have a price that needs to be compensated..(e.g coal, wind, solar).In script ``model.py`` this set is defined by ``com`` and initialized by the code fragment:
+As explained in the :ref:`overview <commodity-def-at-overview>` section, **commodities** are goods that can be generated, stored, transmitted or consumed.
+The set of commodities represents all goods that are relevant to the modelled energy system, such as all energy carriers, inputs, outputs, intermediate substances. (e.g Coal, CO2, Electric, Wind) By default, commodities are given by their energy content (MWh).
+Usage of some commodities are limited by a maximum value or maximum value per timestep due to their availability or restrictions, also some commodities have a price that needs to be compensated..(e.g. coal, wind, solar).
+In script ``model.py`` this set is defined by ``com`` and initialized by the code fragment:

 ::